 Looking for ways to contribute remotely?

 There are many opportunities for you to volunteer in the comfort of your home.
-I am continuing project “Happy Cards,” an ongoing project sponsored by the Henry Ford College Community Service Club.
+We are continuing the project “Happy Cards,” an ongoing project sponsored by the Henry Ford College Community Service Club.
 You can help by designing homemade greeting cards.
 The cards are mailed to local nursing home residents, Veterans Hospital in Detroit, and individuals who are sick or lonely.

-Use materials that you have in your home (wrapping paper, ribbons, stickers, old cards, etc.) and create something from scratch.
-This project is a great way to repurpose and recycle.
+You may use materials that you have in your home (wrapping paper, ribbons, stickers, old cards, etc.) and create something from scratch.
+This project is a great way to repurpose and recycle materials.

 This is a great educational project for children by combining community service, art, and recycling.

-Contact me if you are interested.
-I will provide names and addresses.
+Contact the Office of Student Activities if you are interested.
+Names and addresses will be provided if needed.
 You will need to mail the cards.
 Keep track of your hours and indicate where you sent the cards.